This course partners with a Kenyan NGO for former street children to develop, implement and assess initiatives for youth and economic development.

 Total Cost: approximately $2500 plus tuition and fees.

-$350 covers lodging and in-country travel.
+Approximately $600 covers lodging and in-country travel.
+Some optional activities involve extra costs.

 Students pay for international travel, meals, visa, vaccinations and incidentals as well as the flat rate tuition for 0.25 credits in summer.